Gerald Bard Tjoflat: Memberships and honors

 In 1995, the Duke Law Journal published a tribute to Tjoflat that included articles by then-Chief Justice William H. Rehnquist, retired Justices Lewis F. Powell, Jr. and Byron R. White, and Judge Edward R. Becker of the U.S. Court of Appeals for the Third Circuit, among others.
 White also presented Tjoflat with the Fordham-Stein prize the following year.

+In 1980 and in 1985, Judge Tjoflat was a member of the United States delegation to the Sixth and Seventh United Nations Congresses for the Prevention of Crime and Treatment of Offenders.
 In 2022, the appellate court room at the Bryan Simpson United States Courthouse was named in Tjoflat's honor.
 Tjoflat is a member of the Duke Law School Board of Visitors.

 Personal life

 Tjoflat met his first wife, Sarah, while attending Duke Law School.
-He has two children.
+They had two children.
 After Sarah's death, Tjoflat married his second wife, Marcia Tjoflat.
 His father, an electrical engineer, was of Norwegian ancestry, and his mother was an immigrant from Chile.
 His Chilean ancestry makes Tjoflat the first Hispanic circuit judge in the United States.
+Tjoflat's reputation for asking difficult questions during oral argument led him to receive the moniker "Tjoflatosaurus Rex."